aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/introduction/built-in-template-features/repeat.for.md

 <p repeat.for="{name, age = 42} of personArray">${name} is ${age} years old</p>
 ```

-You can even alias your destructured properties.
+Aliasing destructured properties is also supported.

 ```markup
 <p repeat.for="{name:n, age:a=42} of personArray">${n} is ${a} years old</p>